JuliaLang/julia/doc/stdlib/base.rst

 .. function:: success(command)

    Run a command object, constructed with backticks, and tell whether it was successful (exited with a code of 0).
+An exception is raised if the process cannot be started.

 .. function:: process_running(p::Process)